Archival Monochrome and Color Art Prints

 Epson printers and archival pigment ink with longevity of Canson Platine Fibre Rag, a luxurious baryta-style paper that offers unmatched brilliance and tonal range.
 These papers are among the finest globally, and their proven archival stability ensures the longevity that the inks themselves require.

-Monochrome and color printers undergo calibration through the process of printing targets, which are subsequently read using an x.rite i1 Pro 3 Plus Spectrophotometer.
-For monochrome printing, a Piezography 21x16-step target comprising 336 patches is measured with the xRitePhoto Pro software and the Piezography Professional application.
+Prior to printing, both monochrome and color printers undergo calibration through the process of printing targets, which are subsequently read using an x.rite i1 Pro 3 Plus Spectrophotometer.
+For monochrome printing, a Piezography-21x16-step target comprising 336 patches is measured within the Piezography Professional application.
 This data facilitates the creation of a linear curve that ensures all printed tones, from dark to light, are aligned in a uniformly spaced manner.
 An alternative method involves printing with ICC profiles; however, this approach has certain disadvantages, such as shadows becoming excessively dark, compressed, and unstable.
 It is noteworthy that ICC printing remains the standard practice within the industry.

-Standard sizes range from 8×10 to 20×24 in; larger sizes on request.
+Print sizes range from 11x14 to larger.
 Framing uses conservation-grade materials.

-Browse examples in the China Gallery and California State Parks Gallery.
+Browse photographs in the China Gallery and California State Parks Gallery.

 For quotes, editions, framing, or shipping, contact me.
 Learn more about John Palmer.